nclient/NClient/README.md

 public interface IMyClient { [PostMethod] void Post([QueryParam(Name = "myEntity")] Entity entity); }
 ```
 #### Property attributes
-`QueryParam` attribute allows you to change a property name of a custom object that is passed in URL query.
+`QueryParamAttribute` allows you to change a property name of a custom object that is passed in URL query.
 ```C#
 public class Entity { [QueryParam(Name = "id")] public int Id }
 ```
-The same effect will occur if you use the `FromQuery` attribute from ASP.NET Core.
+The same effect will occur if you use the `FromQueryAttribute` from ASP.NET Core.

-The names of the properties of custom objects that are passed in the request body can be changed using `JsonPropertyName` attribute.
+The names of the properties of custom objects that are passed in the request body can be changed using `JsonPropertyNameAttribute`.
 ```C#
 public class Entity { [JsonPropertyName("id")] public int Id }
 ```